shsanek/SwiftEverydayShader/README.md

 At the moment there are several types of buffers that you can use in your shader.
 Buffer macros can only be used in `@Shader` objects.
 For each buffer a private variable `_propertyNameBufferContainer: BufferContainer<T>` will be created.
 If you want to reuse the same buffer you can use `sharedContainer: true` then `_propertyNameBufferContainer` will be created as public

 `@Buffer(_ index:vertexIndex:fragmentIndex:sharedContainer:) var name: [Value]` - Standard buffer can be used in both vertex and fragment shaders.
 You can use a joint index or specify the index separately for each function.
 If no index is specified at all, the buffer will be created but will not be used.

-`@VertexBuffer(_ index:fragmentIndex:sharedContainer:) var name: [Value]` - The vertex buffer can be reused in the fragment wizard by explicitly specifying `fragmentIndex`, in the absence of `IndexBuffer` or when `IndexBuffer` is `nil` it will be used to calculate `vertexCount` when `drawPrimitives` is called
+If `vertexCount == true` - The vertex buffer can be reused in the fragment wizard by explicitly specifying `fragmentIndex`, in the absence of `IndexBuffer` or when `IndexBuffer` is `nil` it will be used to calculate `vertexCount` when `drawPrimitives` is called

 `@IndexBuffer(sharedContainer:) var name: [UInt32]` - The index buffer will be used in the vertex shader when `drawIndexedPrimitives` is called. available types [UInt32] or [UInt16]

-`@VertexCount var count: Int` - Is not a buffer. it will be used when `drawPrimitives` method is called. conflicts with `VertexBuffer` and `IndexBuffer`.
+`@InputCount var count: Int` - Is not a buffer. it will be used when `drawPrimitives` method is called. conflicts with `Buffer(vertexCount: true)` and `IndexBuffer`.
 Supports only `Int`

 `@Texture(_ index:vertexIndex:fragmentIndex:) var texture: ITexture` - adds a texture object in the shader